Do the Math, Don’t Rule Out Cards with Big Annual Fees

 The combination of huge points bonuses, travel perks like lounge access or free Global Entry, $300 or more in travel credits and major point earning possibilities can more than offset a big annual fee.
 That’s definitely the case with cards like the Chase Sapphire Reserve, which we’ve named our No. 1 overall rewards card despite its $450 annual fee.
-Get more information about this card and other travel rewards cards here.

 These cards aren’t for everyone, but in this post, we hope to show you that you shouldn’t rule out cards with annual fees before you do the math for yourself.
 You may find that the benefits far outweigh the cost.

 Instant Discount Through Travel Credits

 The Chase Sapphire Reserve’s $450 annual fee is misleading.
 It’s actually more like $150.
 That’s because the card comes with a $300 annual credit that applies automatically to any travel purchase.
 Whether it’s a plane ticket, Uber ride, hotel reservation or more, any purchase coded as travel qualifies.
 This travel credit is among the most flexible and lucrative in the points and miles world.

 You get similar kickbacks with the American Express Platinum Card, which comes with a $550 annual fee.
 You can apply $200 toward travel fees like baggage and seat assignment, and another $200 to Uber rides over the course of a year.